Tristan Egolf: Music career

 Egolf dropped out of Temple and joined a punk rock band "Freak Thing", later "Kitschchao".
 The band did release one 7" single on Compulsiv Records, but after the band was dissolved Egolf wanted to focus on his writing and moved to Paris, which he said was the best place to write about Kentucky, where Lord of the Barnyard was to be set.
 For 18 months, he wrote during the day and subsidized his rent by playing guitar in Irish bars and on the Pont des Arts as a street musician.

 Literary career

 In Paris, Egolf struck up an acquaintance with Marie Modiano.
-Her father Patrick Modiano, French author and screenwriter (Lacombe Lucien) and winner of the Nobel Prize in Literature, helped Egolf get his first novel published in France in 1998 by Gallimard after it had been rejected by more than 70 U.S. publishers.
+Her father Patrick Modiano, French author and screenwriter (Lacombe Lucien) and later winner of the Nobel Prize in Literature, helped Egolf get his first novel published in France in 1998 by Gallimard after it had been rejected by more than 70 U.S. publishers.
 Lord of the Barnyard was subsequently published in the United Kingdom and the United States and received moderately favorable reviews – with a few raves worldwide.
 His second book, Skirt and the Fiddle, was published in 2002 to even better critical response; his third, Kornwolf, was published after his death.
 He had also been working on a screenplay for Lord of the Barnyard, left unfinished.